 Secret murder indictment unsealed in Katelyn Markham case

-FAIRFIELD, Ohio (WXIX) - John Carter’s secret March 13 indictment was just unsealed and it reveals new details about why Katelyn Markham’s fiancé was arrested Wednesday on two counts of murder in her 2011 slaying.
+FAIRFIELD, Ohio (WXIX) - John Carter’s secret March 13 indictment is now unsealed and it reveals new details about why Katelyn Markham’s fiancé was arrested Wednesday on two counts of murder in her 2011 slaying.

-Hamilton County Common Pleas Court Judge Daniel Haughey signed the order unsealing Carter’s indictment early Thursday morning.
+Butler County Common Pleas Court Judge Daniel Haughey signed the order unsealing Carter’s indictment early Thursday morning and it was released just before 9 a.m.

-The indictment accuses Carter of murder by “purposely” causing Katelyn Markham’s death on or about Aug.
+The indictment charges Carter with murder by “purposely” causing Katelyn Markham’s death on or about Aug.
 13, 2011, through Aug.
 14, 2011, in Butler County.

 The second murder count alleges he caused her death on the same dates “as a proximate result” of committing or attempting to commit a violent felony offense (felonious assault).